OpenFn/unicef-cambodia/integration-checklist.md

 - [ ] Access to system dev environment?

 ### (3) Flows
-- [ ] Define the data flows between systems (high-level system processes, linked to user stories)
+- [ ] How does the data flows between systems? (high-level system processes, linked to user stories)
 - [ ] Assumptions (re: human workflows, data entry)
-- [ ] Test suite
+- [ ] Test cases

 ### (4) Flow Triggers
 - [ ] What kicks off a data sync?
 (Event- or Timer-based?)